 Many of these ecommerce product discovery tools make the mistake of using up too much of the screen to ask questions and display images, leaving little or no vertical real estate available for actual products to be displayed.

 This is an area where Canon’s tool could possibly be improved.

 Canon’s approach is common, but makes it very hard for the visitor to see the products they’re searching for.

 However, there may be a method to this madness.
 Canon updates the products each time a shopper makes a selection.
 Perhaps, filling the screen with products too early in the process would distract the visitor, and prevent them from going through necessary questions.

-This may not be the right answer for everyone, though.
+This may not be the right answer for everyone’s ecommerce product discovery, though.
 In Canon’s case, the shopper has no way of knowing which of the lenses on the very first page suit their needs.
 But if you’re selling couches, the shopper could see something they like after only 1 or 2 questions.

 In any case, by the time the shopper reaches the end of the guide, most of the screen should show products and provide intuitive navigation controls.
 While the style and color should be honed in by this time, it may still be helpful to have sorting controls for price.